python-happybase/happybase/doc/tutorial.rst

    # before first use:
    connection.open()

-The :py:class:`Connection` class provides various methods to interact with HBase.
+The :py:class:`Connection` class provides the main entry point to interact with HBase.
 For instance, to list the available tables, use :py:meth:`Connection.tables`::

    print connection.tables()

-The :py:class:`Connection` class offers various other methods to interact with HBase, mostly to perform system management tasks like creating, enabling and disabling tables.
+Most other methods on the :py:class:`Connection` class are intended for system management tasks like creating, dropping, enabling and disabling tables.
 See the :doc:`API documentation <api>` for the :py:class:`Connection` class contains more information.
 This tutorial does not cover those since it's more likely you are already using the HBase shell for these system management tasks.

 Working with tables